 Tucson is one of Arizona’s most popular cities, home to a variety of cultural sites, museums, restaurants, and of course, plenty of outdoor adventures.
-These are the best things to do in Tucson AZ!
+This guide contains the best things to do in Tucson AZ!

-If youʻre booking your trip to Tucson last minute, we have you covered.
+If youʻre booking your trip to Tucson last minute, I have you covered.
 Below are some of the top tours, hotels, and more!

-4. Oasis tour of Tucson (explores Mount Lemmon)
+- Oasis tour of Tucson (explores Mount Lemmon – day trip option)

 🚗 Visiting Arizona independently?
 Be sure to book your rental car ahead of time to ensure availability!

-Also known as “the soul of the Sonoran Desert,” whether you’re a foodie or you want to explore the hot desert, there’s more than enough to keep you occupied when traveling to Tucson!
+Also known as “the soul of the Sonoran Desert,” Tucson is perfect regardless if you’re a foodie or you just want to explore the desert landscapes.

-In this article, we’ve compiled a list of the top attractions in Tucson, including canʻt-miss landmarks and more!
-Lets us know your favorite places to visit in Tucson in the comments.
+In this article, I’ve compiled a list of the top attractions in Tucson, including canʻt-miss landmarks, breweries, and more!
+Let me know your favorite places to visit in Tucson in the comments.
 Thanks!

 Best Things to Do in Tucson

-Tucson’s booming craft beer scene deserves special attention, so whether you are a beer lover or not, exploring a few of the town’s at least 20 breweries promises an unparalleled experience.
+Tucson’s booming craft beer scene deserves special attention, so whether you are a beer lover or not, exploring a few of the town’s over 20 breweries is a good way to get a ‘taste’ of what the city has to offer!

-Borderlands Brewing Company is one of the leaders in the Southern Arizona brewing community that offers Prickly Pear Wheat, Noche Dulce Vanilla Porter, and many other wonderful beers that are perfectly paired with street tacos from their on-site food truck.
+Borderlands Brewing Company is one of the leaders in the Southern Arizona brewing community and they offer Prickly Pear Wheat, Noche Dulce Vanilla Porter, and many other beers that pair perfectly with street tacos from their on-site food truck.

-Being one of Arizona’s earliest craft breweries, Barrio Brewing Company is known for its 12 house-brewed fresh beers on tap and delicious menu.
+Barrio Brewing Company is another place to stop and it is known for its 12 house-brewed fresh beers on tap and delicious menu.

-Tucson’s local brewing culture wouldn’t be complete without a family-owned 1912 Brewing Company that makes its unique assortment of exceptionally outstanding beers using local ingredients and stand out with its signature sours.
+Tucson’s local brewing culture wouldn’t be complete without the family-owned 1912 Brewing Company which makes some unique brews and has gained special recognition for their signature sours.

 2. Escape to Mount Lemmon

-With sweeping views all around, Mount Lemmon offers a serene outdoor escape.
+With sweeping views all around, Mount Lemmon offers a picturesque getaway from the city.
 Being one of the Sky Islands in Coronado National Forest, this 9,171-foot giant is the highest point in the Santa Catalina Mountains.

-The winter months make Mount Lemmon Ski Valley a real winter playground by providing 22 trails for skiing and sledding.
-Regardless of whether you have a weekend in Tucson or more, checking out Mount Lemmon is a must!
+The winter months make Mount Lemmon Ski Valley a winter playground by providing 22 trails for skiing and sledding.
+Regardless of whether you have a weekend in Tucson or longer, checking out Mount Lemmon is a must!

-Take in the breathtaking views by driving 26-mile Mount Lemmon Scenic Byway, enjoy more than 2,000 rock climbing routes, hike Butterfly Peak Trail or Meadow Trail, camp in one of 5 Mount Lemmon campgrounds, or experience the thrill of cycling up the mountain along Catalina Highway.
+Take in the breathtaking views by driving the 26-mile Mount Lemmon Scenic Byway, enjoy more than 2,000 rock climbing routes, hike Butterfly Peak Trail or Meadow Trail, camp in one of five Mount Lemmon campgrounds, or experience the thrill of cycling up the mountain along Catalina Highway.

 3. Stroll through the Tucson Botanical Garden

 If you ask locals what the must-see attractions in Tucson are, chances are the Tucson Botanical Garden will make their top five list.
-This 5-acre complex operating since the 1970s consists of 16 individual gardens.
+This 5-acre complex operating since the 1970s consists of 16 individual gardens and is a must-visit.

-Here you can marvel at tropical butterflies from around the world at the Cox Butterfly & Orchid Pavilion, let the kids loose at Children’s Discovery Garden, learn about the area’s diverse native flora in the Cactus & Succulent Garden, take a relaxing stroll through Zen Garden, and so much more.
+Here you can check out tropical butterflies from around the world at the Cox Butterfly & Orchid Pavilion, let the kids loose at Children’s Discovery Garden, learn about the area’s diverse native flora in the Cactus & Succulent Garden, take a relaxing stroll through Zen Garden, and so much more.

-Everyone can take part in the tours that are offered throughout the year or community classes to learn gardening, watercolor technique for botanical art, the reasons birds migrate, and many other exciting topics.
+Everyone can take part in the tours that are offered throughout the year or community classes to learn gardening, watercolor techniques for botanical art, the reasons birds migrate, and many other exciting topics.

 Address: 2150 N Alvernon Way, Tucson, AZ 85712